python/cpython/Doc/library/socket.rst

 numeric address in *host* portion.

 All errors raise exceptions.
-The normal exceptions for invalid argument types and out-of-memory conditions can be raised; errors related to socket or address semantics raise :exc:`socket.error` or one of its subclasses.
+The normal exceptions for invalid argument types and out-of-memory conditions can be raised; starting from Python 3.3, errors related to socket or address semantics raise :exc:`OSError` or one of its subclasses (they used to raise :exc:`socket.error`).

 Non-blocking mode is supported through :meth:`~socket.setblocking`.
 A generalization of this based on timeouts is supported through